michalowskil/flex-cells-card/README.md

 </details>

 ## Changelog
+- v0.12.0-beta (Pre-release) —
+  - Added **metadata** (instead of attributes), now we have access to all data.
+  - Improved "Text size (default)" in the main settings, it no longer affects icon size.
+  - Added size setting for icons from entities.
+  - Changed "Date/Time format" to "Date/Time format & Text override".
+Now we can override the entity value even if it doesn't contain a date/time.
+  - Minor visual improvements.
 - v0.11.0 —
   - Added use of **system-assigned icons and colors** for entities.
   - Changed the decimal separator to use the system settings.